miquelt9/Photosorter/README.md

 ## Versions
 #### 10/09/2021
 The script is actually in beta version.
 It only will be in  beta meanwhile reconfiguring issue is open (WIP)
+Sorry for the personal comments i will work further into the documentation of the script